jlu90/Identifying-Womens-Health-Concerns/README.md

 Once the data was cleaned, a custom list of stop words was defined, and posts were lemmatized using ***spaCy***.
 (Lemmatization refers to the process of reducing a word to its base root.)

-Prior to modeling, a document term matrix was created using the tf-idf vectorizer by ***Sklearn***.
+Prior to modeling, a document term matrix was created using the tf-idf vectorizer by ***Scikit-Learn***.
 (Tf-idf creates a bag of words with a weight for each word that is based upon the number of times a word appears in a post and the number of posts that it appears in.
 If a word appears in many documents, it will receive a low ranking.)
 If a ***Gensim*** model was used, the document term matrix was further processed to create a ***Gensim*** corpus.

 ### Topic Modeling
 Topics of concern related to women's health were identified using K-Means Clustering and Latent Dirichlet Allocation (LDA).
 For each model, the number of clusters or topics chosen are believed to represent a balance between a scoring metric (Silhouette Score for K-Means and UMass Cohesion for LDA), topic separation (as illustrated by pyLDAvis for LDA), and interpretability.